Click2code/apache-spark-test/README.md

 ```

 ## CSV Data Source for Apache Spark
+__Notice:__ Spark v2.0.0 contains this [databricks csv module][sparkcsv], as you can read from the [Spark v2.0.0 release notes][sparkv200notes] You can just write `spark.read.csv("test.csv")`, all options shown here already work.
+You shouldn't have to add the .jar nor use the ` .format("com.databricks.spark.csv")` format.
+The information below can be used, but are for Spark v1.6.1, but the options are the same.

+__Information for Spark v1.6.1:__
 [Spark CSV][sparkcsv] is a library for parsing and querying CSV data with Apache Spark, for Spark SQL and DataFrames.

 To add this feature to the shell, launch it with the following option: